jupyterhub/jupyterhub/docs/source/howto/rest.md

 openssl rand -hex 32
 ```

-This `openssl` command generates a potential token that can then be added to JupyterHub configuration in `jupyterhub_config.py`.
+This `openssl` command generates a random token that can be added to the JupyterHub configuration in `jupyterhub_config.py`.

 For external services, this would be registered with JupyterHub via configuration: